-UAE's Adnoc in talks with banks for big syndicated loan, project bond: sources
+Exclusive: UAE oil giant in talks to obtain loan of up to $5 billion - sources

-DUBAI (Reuters) - State-owned energy giant Abu Dhabi National Oil Co (Adnoc) is in talks with regional and international banks to obtain a syndicated loan worth several billion U.S. dollars, banking sources familiar with the discussions said on Monday.
+DUBAI (Reuters) - Abu Dhabi oil giant Adnoc is in talks to obtain a syndicated loan worth up to $5 billion, the latest sign that the region's giant oil companies are increasingly turning to the debt markets to fund expansion.

-The loan will be "huge", two bankers said; a third said it was expected to be in a range of $4 billion to $5 billion.
-The facility would have various maturities of up to five years.
+Two banking sources said on Monday that company's talks with regional and international banks are focusing on a loan that may total several billion U.S. dollars.
+A third said it was expected to be in a range of $4 billion to $5 billion.

-The loan financing is one of a number of fund-raising plans which the company is considering.
-It is also discussing the possibility of issuing a project bond that could be as large as $3 billion in size, bankers said, declining to be named because of commercial sensitivities.
+The loan facility, which would have various maturities of up to five years, is one of a number of fund-raising options being considered by the company, formally called the Abu Dhabi National Oil Co.
+It is also discussing the possibility of issuing a project bond that could be as large as $3 billion, bankers said, declining to be named because of commercial sensitivities.

 An Adnoc spokesman told Reuters: "As announced on July 10, Adnoc is expanding its partnership model and creating new partnership and co-investment opportunities across all areas of its value chain.